code-specialist/product-creation-example/README.md

 # product-creation-example
 Example application for creating products.

-For explanation and insides visit: https://code-specialist.com
+For explanation and insights visit: https://code-specialist.com